 You have the right to access the personal data that we hold about you in many circumstances, by making a request.
 This is sometimes termed ‘Subject Access Request’.
 If we agree that we are obliged to provide personal data to you (or someone else on your behalf), we will provide it to you or them and aim to do so within 30 days from when your identity has been confirmed.
 No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be excessive in nature.

 We would ask for proof of identity and sufficient information about your interactions with us that we can locate your personal data.

 If any of the personal data we hold about you is inaccurate or out of date, you may ask us to correct it.

 If you would like to excercise your right, please contact us as set out below.

 c.
 Right to stop or limit our processing of your personal data

-You have the right to object to us processing your personal information if we are not entitled to use it any more, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.
+You have the right to object to us processing your personal data for particular purposes, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.